 The first challenge is communication.
-It’s I’ve been working on it since last few years and I’m still working on it.
+It's I've been working on it since last few years and I'm still working on it.
 Being able to communicate the right message to the right audience at the right time and in the right format is, is challenging.
-And this is something yes, you can, you could learn by taking courses and stuff, but it comes through experience and, and real time situations.
-So, so that’s, that’s an important challenge.
+And this is something yes, you can, you could learn by taking courses and stuff, but it comes through experience and real time situations.
+So that's an important challenge.

 Another one is dealing with extremely complex and interrelated problems.
 And while doing that, being able to simplify the next steps for the program team members to be able to focus on is also difficult.
 So while you may or may not have all the answers or while you are completely confused, you should still be able to ask the specific right questions so that it's simplified enough for people in your team to move in some direction that may or may not be right, but in some direction.
 So that's challenging.